sota-zk-labs/zkp-documents/terms/fast_fourier_transforms.md

+---
+comments: true
+---

 # Fast Fourier Transforms

 ## Background

 Essentially, Fourier Transforms convert data between the "frequency domain" and the "time domain".
 It means that if you have a piece of data, the algorithm will transform it into a collection of sine waves with different frequencies and amplitudes.
 Then, adding them together would approximate the original data.
 See the depiction below.